Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: Applications to Meson Observables

-This identity establishes that, within the algebraic model, the complete light-front structure of the meson can be reconstructed directly from its longitudinal amplitude, ensuring a unified connection between the light-front wave function and the parton distribution amplitude.
+This identity establishes that, within the algebraic model, the complete light-front structure of the meson can be reconstructed directly from its longitudinal amplitude, ensuring a unified connection between the LFWF and the PDA.